geoffreylitt/wildcard-onward-paper/paper.md

 (_todo: mention automated wrapper induction here or somewhere else?_)

-# Evaluation {#sec:evaluation}

-We used Wildcard to customize 11 websites, including transactional sites like Amazon and Uber Eats, media consumption sites like Hacker News and Youtube, and a lab results platform called Flux managed by a member of our research group.
-All of these customizations are summarized in Table 1.

-So far, most usage has come from members of the project team, although we have had a few external users try the system.
-Here we offer our reflections on using the system, focused on two key questions:

-* What is the range of useful customizations possible in this paradigm?
-* How feasible is it to build DOM scraping adapters for real websites, in practice?

-## Range of customizations

-Sorting/filtering

-* Instacart: organize groceries
-* uber eats: sort by category
-* youtube: sorting by watch time

-Annotating

-* annotate

-Augmenting

-* hacker news: media consumption
-* amazon: finding deals

-Cell editors

-Better table editor

-Not possible

-## Viability of DOM scraping

-In order for third-party customization through Wildcard to succeed, it is important that creating usable adapters for existing websites takes minimal effort.

-Most of our adapters were created by members of our team.
-However, an external developer unaffiliated with the project contributed one adapter, designed to sort the Github page listing a user's repositories.
-They described the experience as "very straightforward."

-The adapters for our test sites ranged from 36 to 117 lines of code, averaging 68 lines.

-Some of the challenges of writing a DOM scraping adapter are the same ones as with writing normal web scraping code, but the more interactive nature of Wildcard introduces additional challenges.

-One challenge is triggering updates to the spreadsheet data in response to UI changes that happen after initial page load.
-Site adapters are responsible for recognizing these changes by observing the DOM.
-So far, we have been able to use event listeners and the MutationObserver API to successfully observe changes, but it may prove challenging to observe changes on some sites only through the DOM.

-Another challenge is persisting updates to the DOM—some websites use virtual DOM frameworks that can occasionally overwrite changes made by Wildcard.

-Despite these challenges, we've managed to create an implementation that works around these issues in practice for all the websites we've tried so far, including fairly dynamic websites with rich frontends.
-However, we don't claim that any website can be customized through DOM scraping; as frontend complexity increases, robust DOM scraping becomes increasingly difficult.

 # Related Work {#sec:related-work}

-This paper extends a workshop paper by Litt and Jackson [@litt2020] which presented an earlier prototype version of the Wildcard system.
-We build on their work in this paper by rearchitecting the internal implementation of the system around the table adapter abstraction, evaluating it on many more websites, and by more fully characterizing the behavior and design of the system.
+This paper extends work reported in a workshop paper by Litt and Jackson [@litt2020] which presented an early prototype version of Wildcard.
+We have substantially extended their work in this paper by creating the table adapter abstraction and reimplementing the system around that abstraction, evaluating the system more fully on many more websites, and by characterizing the design of the system in more detail.

+Table-driven customization relates to two broad areas of related work.
+Our problem statement is related to software customization tools, and our solution approach is related to spreadsheets and other direct manipulation interfaces.

 ## Customization tools

-* Buttons [@maclean1990]: the original DM customization tool
-* ScrAPIr: direct manipulation for APIs!
+Table-driven customization is most closely related to other tools that aim to empower end users to customize software without doing any programming.

+This lineage goes back at least to the Buttons system by MacLean et al [@maclean1990], where Xerox Lisp users could share buttons that performed various "tailoring" actions on the system.
+The authors proposed the "gentle slope" idea which has greatly influenced our approach to table-driven customization (as discussed in [@sec:dm]).
+The authors also point out the importance of a "tailoring culture" where people with different skillsets collaborate to produce useful customizations;
+in their system, Lisp programmers create buttons that others can use, modify, and rearrange.
+This division of labor corresponds to our idea of semantic wrappers, where end user customization is supported by programmer-created building blocks.

+Some recent web customization tools aim to enable end users to modify web interfaces without programming.

+Sifter [@huynh2006] enables end users to sort and filter lists of data based on web scraping, much like Wildcard's sorting features.
+The main difference between the systems is that table-driven customization has many other use cases besides sorting and filtering.
+Also, Sifter involves end users in a semi-automated data extraction process, rather than having programmers create wrappers.
+This provides coverage of more websites, but at the expense of complicating the end user experience.
+We might explore such techniques in Wildcard in the future, but we think that it's valuable for end users to have a customization experience free of web scraping details on supported websites.
+Finally Sifter implements scraping across multiple pages, a valuable feature for sorting and filtering which isn't present in Wildcard.

+Thresher [@hogue2005] enables end users to create wrappers which map website content to Semantic Web schemas, making customizations available using the schema information.
+We share the general idea of wrappers with Thresher, but we have chosen to map to a single generic data type, rather than more specific schemas, which increases the range of websites and data supported by the system.

-* customization tools
+scripting tools
-	* browser extensions

-	* Thresher
-	* Sifter
+* Chickenfoot [@bolin2005]
-	* customization research tools: Chickenfoot, Coscripter
+* Coscripter [@leshed2008]
-	* Wildcard, like Chickenfoot, wants to hide HTML from users.
-But we show a structured data view, whereas Chickenfoot shows nothing
-	* visual customization tools:
+* Applescript
 * Mac Automator
-		* Zapier
+* VBA
-		* IFTTT
+* Zapier, IFTTT
-		* These are weakly direct manipulation.
+* Some are weakly direct manipulation.
 But usually the thing you directly manipulate in these UIs is the _script_: not the actual _data_ you want to operate on.
 VERY DIFFERENT.
-	* desktop customization: Applescript, VBA, COM

-## Visual database query tools
+## Direct manipulation programming interfaces.

-* database GUIs:
+closest: database GUIs:
 	* Sieuferd [@bakke2016]
+    * provides useful overview
 	* Airtable [@2020a]
-	* other similar tools?
-	* Liu & Jagadish: rules for a spreadsheet algebra for database queries [@liu2009]
-	* Shneiderman paper

 	* spreadsheets

-## Other
+Object Spreadsheets [@mccutchen2016]
+Quilt [@benson2014]
+Gneiss [@chang2014]
+Marmite [@wong2007]
+Airtable [@zotero-79]
+Glide [@zotero-81]

+???

+* Scrapir [@alrashed2020]
-* web scraping / wrapper induction
+  * similar goal: fetch data from web APIs, avoid scraping
-* instrumental interaction, Scotty [@eagan2011], Webstrates
-* browser dev tools
-* Self, Smalltalk
-* multiple representations
-* Semantic Web
+  * declarative, no coding

+  Self